History of Ivanovo: Industrial Revolution

 Ancillary industries emerged, including chemical, mechanical, metalworking, harness-making, and belt-making enterprises.
 In the 1820s, Alexey Baburin founded a major chemical plant in Vorobyovo near Ivanovo, pioneering industrial production of wood vinegar for fabric finishing in Russia.
 Machines first appeared in Ivanovo's competitive finishing sector.
 In 1826, a cylindrical printing machine, replacing block printers, was installed at D. I. Spiridonov's manufactory in Vorobyovo.
 In 1832, the Garelin factory introduced the first steam engine.
 From the late 1840s, large enterprises adopted perrotine printing, and enabling multicolor printing.
 Soon, the first mechanical cotton-spinning factory was established.

 About half of Ivanovo's manufacturers bought their freedom between 1825 and 1833, joining the merchant class, but their property remained owned by the landlord, requiring them to lease their factories and land.
 To gain independence, they built factories outside the village, leading to the growth of settlements around Ivanovo.
 In 1820, Vorobyovskaya Sloboda (renamed Ilinskaya after the Ilinsky Church) emerged near Vorobyovo.
 In 1828, Dmitrievskaya Sloboda (near modern Rabfakovskaya Street) began developing.
 In the 1840s, Voznesenskaya (around Lenin Square and Baturin Street) and Troitskaya (near K. Marx Street) slobodas formed, encircling Ivanovo from the southwest, west, and north.
 A devastating 1839 fire, which destroyed most of the village and its main factories, further spurred sloboda development.
 In 1845, Ivanovo opened a post office.

 By the 1850s, the largest enterprises were mechanized, though many still relied on manual labor.
 Cotton weaving expanded significantly.
 Weaving enterprises were the last to mechanize, with the first mechanical looms installed in 1853 at Ya.
 P. Garelin's factory.
 From the mid-19th century, Ivanovo's textile industry faced supply chain risks.
-Raw materials, fuel, and dyes were sourced from distant regions and abroad (cotton from the USA, Egypt, and Turkestan, fuel from Baku and Donbas, and most synthetic dyes from Germany).
+Raw materials, fuel, and dyes were sourced from distant regions and abroad (cotton from the US, Egypt, and Turkestan, fuel from Baku and Donbas, and most synthetic dyes from Germany).
 Large enterprises preferred high-quality American cotton.
 In the early 1860s, the American Civil War disrupted U.S. cotton supplies to Europe, causing difficulties for Ivanovo's factories.
 This prompted a shift to Turkestan cotton.
 After the 1861 reform, the industrial revolution entered its final phase.

 Trinity Cathedral (1819).
 Now Pushkin Square.

 Intercession Cathedral (1693).
 Now Pushkin Square.

 Temple ensemble.
 The Church of the Holy Cross (1795), old (the beginning of the 18th century) and new (1858) bell towers.
 Now Revolution Square.

 Ascension church (1851).
 Now here stands house No. 43 on Lenin avenue.